-Grades: 9, 10, 11, 12 Full Year 1 Credit Prerequisite: Audition May be repeated for credit This is a locusing and monformation a surgery Encelerate will be an develop in a student musicipien ship in sluding to short such stale
+Grades: 9, 10, 11, 12 Full Year 1 Credit Prerequisite: Audition May be repeated for credit

 This is a learning and performing group.
 Emphasis will be on developing student musicianship including technique, style and appropriate literature.
 This class will perform many times throughout the school year in concerts and music festivals.
 Members may audition for the Symphonic Band at the semester.
 Participation in performances and festivals is required.